Table of Contents

 Chemical Sensitivity

-Many gels contain chemicals that trigger allergic reactions.
-Preservatives, fragrances, and dyes are common culprits.
+There are most of gel contain chemicals that trigger allergic reactions.
+Fragrances, preservatives and dyes are common culprits.

 Acrylates and Methacrylates

-These ingredients are often found in nail gels and adhesives.
-Some people develop a strong reaction to them.
+In nail gels and adhesives are found these ingredients.
+Some people develop a strong reaction of them.

 Fragrances and Additives